You are here

 - Be prepared by the authorized agency or individual responsible for the documentation.
 Clearly identify the criterion that the notarized letter addresses

 - Verify the existence and location of the document(s)

 - Include a blank copy of the form used or one in which any identifying information has been marked out.

 I had an incident that relates to required criteria; do I need to report this information to NAEYC?

 All currently accredited programs are required to report incidents that relate to potential violations of required criteria within 72 hours .
 View the 72 hour notification policy.

 How long is a program’s enrollment valid?

-Can a program skip enrollment and move directly to Step 2: Apply and Conduct Self Study?
+Can a program skip enrollment and move directly to Step 2: Apply?

-No. All programs seeking initial accreditation must complete Step 1: Enrollment before submitting an application for Step 2.
-Programs that have not completed Step 1: Enroll and Conduct Self Study may not move on to Step 2: Apply and conduct Self Assessment.
+No. All programs seeking initial accreditation must complete Step 1: Enroll before submitting an application for Step 2.
+Programs that have not completed Step 1: Enroll may not move on to Step 2: Apply.